What is multi-tenant?

 Benefits of multi-tenant architecture

-Compared to single-tenant architecture—in which each tenant gets its own instance of the application, database, and supporting hardware infrastructure—multi-tenant architecture offers significant benefits to software providers and tenant customers, including the following:
+Compared to single-tenant architecture—in which each tenant gets its own instance of the application, database and supporting hardware infrastructure—multi-tenant architecture offers significant benefits to software providers and tenant customers, including the following:

-• Lower costs: Because the software provider can serve multiple tenants from a single application instance and supporting infrastructure (and because tenants share the burden of software maintenance, infrastructure, and data center operations), ongoing costs tend to be lower than those of a single-tenant arrangement.
-SaaS software is typically offered for a predictable monthly or annual subscription price based on number of users, usage level, or data volumes managed within the application.
+• Lower costs: Because the software provider can serve multiple tenants from a single application instance and supporting infrastructure (and because tenants share the burden of software maintenance, infrastructure and data center operations), ongoing costs tend to be lower than those of a single-tenant arrangement.
+SaaS software is typically offered for a predictable monthly or annual subscription price based on number of users, usage level or data volumes managed within the application.

 • Scalability: Tenants can scale on demand—new users get access to the same instance in the software, typically for an incremental subscription rate increase.

-• Customization without coding: SaaS multi-tenant offerings are highly configurable so that each tenant customer can tailor the application to its specific business purposes without expensive, time-consuming, and sometimes risky custom development.
+• Customization without coding: SaaS multi-tenant offerings are highly configurable so that each tenant customer can tailor the application to its specific business purposes without expensive, time-consuming and sometimes risky custom development.

 • Continuous, consistent updates and maintenance: The multi-tenant software provider is responsible for updates and patches.
 New features are added and/or fixes applied without any effort on the customer's part and just once (as opposed to single-tenant architecture, where providers must update every instance of the software).

 • Improved productivity for tenants.
-Not having to manage infrastructure or software means tenants are free to focus on more important tasks.
+Not having to manage infrastructure or software means that tenants are free to focus on more important tasks.

 Multi-tenant cloud

 Multi-tenant cloud was often (but now less frequently) used as a synonym for shared hosting or for any architecture in which customers share computing resources in a public or private cloud.
-Today, it’s understood that most leading cloud service providers deliver most of their offerings—everything other than dedicated hosting service—based on the multi-tenant model, which allows providers to maximize utilization of their data center hardware and infrastructure and, consequently, offer cloud services to customers for the lowest possible costs.
+Today, it’s understood that most leading cloud service providers deliver most of their offerings—everything other than dedicated hosting service—based on the multi-tenant model, which allows providers to maximize utilization of their data center hardware and infrastructure and, therefore, offer cloud services to customers for the lowest possible costs.

 Multi-tenant database

 To ensure complete isolation, the developer can allocate a separate database instance for each tenant; at the other extreme, to ensure maximum scalability, the developer can have all tenants share the same database instance.
-But, most developers opt to use a data store such as PostgreSQL, which enables each tenant to have its own schema within the same database instance (sometimes called ‘soft isolation’) and provides the best of both worlds.
+But, most developers opt to use a data store such as PostgreSQL, which enables each tenant to have its own schema within the same database instance (sometimes called ‘‘soft isolation’’) and provides the best of both worlds.

 Related solutions